 The kiwi is a nocturnal flightless bird and New Zealand’s national icon.
-At Te Puia you can see live kiwi close up and learn how we are protect these extraordinary endangered birds.
-As you wander through our lush native bush you can learn how we use native plants for food, medicine and handcrafts.
+At Te Puia you can see live kiwi close up and learn how we protect these extraordinary endangered birds.
+As you wander through our lush native bush you can learn how we use native plants for food, medicine, and handcrafts.

 Te Puia houses the New Zealand Māori Arts and Crafts Institute, established in the 1920s to foster all aspects of Māori culture.
 At Te Puia, national schools of carving, weaving and other traditional arts train talented students from around New Zealand under the guidance of master craftspersons.